ngneat/reactive-forms/README.md

 | `persistDisabledControls` | Defines whether values of disabled controls should be persisted | false |

 By default the library provides `LocalStorageManager` and `SessionStorageManager`.
 It's possible to store the form value into a custom storage.
-Just implement the `PersistManager` interface, and use it when calling the `persist` function.
+Just implement the `PersistManager` interface, and use it when calling the `persistControl` function.

 ```ts

 export class StateStoreManager<T> implements PersistManager<T> {
   setValue(key: string, data: T) {
      ...